-As soon as we were beyond the point, and all sail out, the order was given, "Go below the watch!" and the crew said that, ever since they had been on the coast, they had had "watch and watch," while going from port to port; and, in fact, everything showed that, though strict discipline was kept, and the utmost was required of every man, in the way of his duty, yet, on the whole, there was very good usage on board.
-Each one knew that he must be a man, and show himself smart when at his duty, yet every one was satisfied with the usage; and a contented crew, agreeing with one another, and finding no fault, was a contrast indeed with the small, hard-used, dissatisfied, grumbling, desponding crew of the Pilgrim.
+As soon as we were beyond the point, and all sail out, the order was given, "Go below, the watch!" and the crew said that, ever since they had been on the coast, they had had "watch and watch" while going from port to port; and, in fact, all things showed that, though strict discipline was kept, and the utmost was required of every man in the way of his duty, yet, on the whole, there was good usage on board.
+Each one knew that he must be a man, and show himself such when at his duty, yet all were satisfied with the treatment; and a contented crew, agreeing with one another, and finding no fault, was a contrast indeed with the small, hard-used, dissatisfied, grumbling, desponding crew of the Pilgrim.

-It being the turn of our watch to go below, the men went to work, mending their clothes, and doing other little things for themselves; and I, having got my wardrobe in complete order at San Diego, had nothing to do but to read.
-I accordingly overhauled the chests of the crew, but found nothing that suited me exactly, until one of the men said he had a book which "told all about a great highway-man," at the bottom of his chest, and producing it, I found, to my surprise and joy, that it was nothing else than Bulwer's Paul Clifford.
-This, I seized immediately, and going to my hammock, lay there, swinging and reading, until the watch was out.
-The between-decks were clear, the hatchways open, and a cool breeze blowing through them, the ship under easy way, and everything comfortable.
-I had just got well into the story. when eight bells were struck, and we were all ordered to dinner.
-After dinner came our watch on deck for four hours, and, at four o'clock, I went below again, turned into my hammock, and read until the dog watch.
-As no lights were allowed after eight o'clock, there was no reading in the night watch.
+It being the turn of our watch to go below, the men set themselves to work, mending their clothes, and doing other little things for themselves; and I, having got my wardrobe in complete order at San Diego, had nothing to do but to read.
+I accordingly overhauled the chests of the crew, but found nothing that suited me exactly, until one of the men said he had a book which "told all about a great highwayman," at the bottom of his chest, and, producing it, I found, to my surprise and joy, that it was nothing else than

+Bulwer's Paul Clifford.
+I seized it immediately, and, going to my hammock, lay there, swinging and reading, until the watch below was out.
+The between-decks clear, the hatchways open, a cool breeze blowing through them, the ship under easy way,-- everything was comfortable.
+I had just got well into the story when eight bells were struck, and we were all ordered to dinner.
+After dinner came our watch on deck for four hours, and at four o'clock I went below again, turned into my hammock and read until the dog watch.
+As lights were not allowed after eight o'clock, there was no reading in the night watch.
 Having light winds and calms, we were three days on the passage, and each watch below, during the daytime, I spent in the same manner, until I had finished my book.
 I shall never forget the enjoyment I derived from it.
-To come across anything with the slightest claims to literary merit, was so unusual, that this was a perfect feast to me.
-The brilliancy of the book, the succession of capital hits, lively and characteristic sketches, kept me in a constant state of pleasing sensations.
+To come across anything with the slightest claims to literary merit was so unusual that this was a feast to me.
+The brilliancy of the book, the succession of capital hits, and the lively and characteristic sketches, kept me in a constant state of pleasing sensations.
 It was far too good for a sailor.
 I could not expect such fine times to last long.